jkereako/the-little-schemer/README.md

-# the-little-schemer
+# The Little Schemer
-Common LISP examples for The Little Schemer
+Common LISP examples taken from The Little Schemer

+### Why LISP
+Because I couldn't get Scheme to install and I read Clojure is too different from Scheme or LISP to be useful.